 Borrowers can combine an FHA loan with a personal gift, employer program, down payment grant, closing cost assistance program or qualified subordinated second mortgage to pay for a down payment, closing costs or property renovations, allowing the borrower to purchase a property with no personal financial contribution.
 Down payment and closing cost assistance grants as well as qualified subordinated second mortgages are provided through state or local housing agencies or commissions.

-The main downside of an FHA mortgage is that it may cost borrowers more in total monthly housing expense as compared to a conventional loan because it requires the borrower to pay an up-front and ongoing annual FHA Mortgage Insurance Premium (MIP).
-FHA MIP is an additional up-front and recurring monthly cost borrowers should consider when evaluating if FHA mortgage is right for them.
+The main downside of an FHA loan is that it may cost borrowers more in total monthly housing expense as compared to a conventional loan because it requires the borrower to pay an upfront and ongoing annual FHA Mortgage Insurance Premium (MIP).
+FHA MIP is an additional one-time and recurring monthly cost borrowers should consider when evaluating if an FHA mortgage is right for them.

-Although the FHA determines program guidelines and provides mortgage insurance, borrowers do not interact with the FHA when they apply for an FHA loan.
-Instead, borrowers apply for the FHA Mortgage Program through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
-These approved lenders make sure that applicants meet FHA loan requirements and qualify for the loan according to the FHA's borrower qualification requirements.
-Not all lenders offer FHA mortgages but many do.
-Click on a lender in the table below or INTEREST RATES to contact lenders about the FHA Mortgage Program.
+Although the Federal Housing Administration determines program guidelines and provides mortgage insurance, borrowers apply for FHA loans through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
+These approved lenders make sure that applicants meet FHA loan requirements and qualify for the mortgage according to program eligibility guidelines.

-The FHA mortgage program typically requires that borrowers have a minimum credit score of 580 although there are some cases where borrowers can qualify for an FHA mortgage with a credit score less than 580 and certain FHA programs may require a credit score greater than 580.
-The minimum credit score required to qualify for an FHA loan is lower than for most other no or low down payment mortgage programs, which means more credit-challenged borrowers are eligible for the FHA program.
+The FHA Loan Program requires that borrowers have a minimum credit score of 580 if you make a 3.5% down payment and a minimum score of only 500 if you make at least a 10% down payment.
+The credit score required for an FHA loan is lower than for most other no or low down payment mortgage programs, which means more credit-challenged borrowers are eligible for the program.
 We recommend that you review your credit score six months to a year before you start the mortgage process to address potential issues.
 Please note that some lenders may apply their own minimum credit score requirement that is higher than the FHA program requirement so be sure to check with your lender to determine their mortgage qualification requirements.

 Borrower Debt-to-Income Ratio